-Their e-Commerce efforts at the time basically amounted to supplying pack images and product information to retailers.
+Their e-Commerce plan at the time basically amounted to supplying product images and information to online retailers.
 In the same way they’d provide the same assets for the retailer’s catalogues.
 Online promotions were basically an extension of in-store promotions.

-There was little to no direct contact with the retailer’s online teams.
+There was little to no direct contact with the retailer’s online team.